Vagahbond/reyece/README.md

 For information, my usual use of this computer will be for coding all kinds of things mostly, so this rice is pretty much adapted to that use.

+## TL:DR
+You can download a script that'll set everything up at [this link](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Themes
 The color schemes were made using [pywal](https://github.com/dylanaraps/pywal) with the wallpaper, that can be found in the `.config` under sway config directory.